 - 1. Although foster youth showed the largest percentage of students who were suspended, it was due to foster youth having the smallest subgroup of students. - 2.
-When reviewing the race/ ethnicity suspension data, our African American subgroup increased the most among all race/ethnicity subgroups. - 3.
+It is noted that the race/ ethnicity suspension data reflects an increased suspension rate for three subgroups.
+The suspension rate for Students with Disabilities and English Learners has, however, declined. - 3.
 Overall our suspension rate has steadily increased.
 This is primarily due to the new administrative team holding students accountable for following the school rules and regulations.